mnentwig/aCCb/readme.md

 * Overload on return type can be emulated by returning a proxy object that performs the switch by overloading its cast operator: "inline proxyClass::operator theTargetType() const {...}"

 * Templates can fail weirdly e.g. functions with std::istream& arguments are not resolved.
 Use explicit types e.g. myFun<myTemplateType>(...)

+## Notes: Default copy constructor
+* delete when object/struct copy makes no sense e.g. holding file handles
+* see "rule of 3/rule of 5"

+## Notes: CRTP ("Curiously recuring template pattern")
+Derived class T introduces an intermediate class with common code using template <class T> and "static_cast<T>(this).
+* More compact code
+* avoids virtual calls

+## Notes: return types
+* "auto" fills in complex return types: decltype(auto) myFun(){return someComplexType;}
+* "auto" return type can be specified with -> syntax
+* "decltype" determines type of an expression
+* "declval" in such an expression provides access to objects and methods without requiring a constructor